-COMPARISON WITH IFRIC 19
+Comparison with IFRIC 19

-AASB Interpretation 19 Extinguishing Financial Liabilities with Equity Instruments as amended incorporates International Financial Reporting Interpretations Committee Interpretation IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments as amended, issued by the International Accounting Standards Board.
-Paragraphs that have been added to this Interpretation (and do not appear in the text of IFRIC 19) are identified with the prefix "Aus", followed by the number of the preceding IFRIC paragraph and decimal numbering.
+AASB Interpretation 19 Extinguishing Financial Liabilities with Equity Instruments incorporates Interpretation IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments issued by the International Accounting Standards Board (IASB).
+Australian-specific paragraphs (which are not included in IFRIC 19) are identified with the prefix "Aus".
+Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.